PatrickKyei/PatrickKyei.github.io/_posts/Public/2026-07-15-how-to-cure-laziness-effortless-productivity.md

 ---

-title: How to cure laziness (effortless productivity)
+title: How to cure laziness (achieve effortless productivity)
 description: 'You need bursts of focused intensity work.'
 date: 2026-07-15
 feed: show